googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 PaintGlyph tables are not required to be the same as that of the base glyph and are ignored.

-For each color glyph, a clip box may be associated (see 5.7.11.2.3).
-The clip box may vary in a variable font.
-If no clip is present if a bounding box is required by the implementation, it must be computed by traversing the graph of Paint tables that describes the contents of the glyph.

-NOTE: If present, the clip box for the color glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph definition.

 A valid color glyph definition shall define a bounded region—that is, it shall paint within a region for which a finite bounding box could be defined.
 The different paint formats have different boundedness characteristics:

-* If a clip box is provided the graph is inherantly bounded, no inspection of the Paint graph is required.
 * PaintGlyph is inherently bounded.
 * PaintSolid, PaintVarSolid, PaintLinearGradient, PaintVarLinearGradient, PaintRadialGradient, PaintVarRadialGradient, PaintSweepGradient, and